casper-network/docs-archive/theory/abstract-consensus.rst

 Introduction
 ------------

-We are considering a collection of processes (called **validators**) communicating over a message-passing network.
+We are considering a collection of processes (**validators**) communicating over a message-passing network.
 The goal they collectively pursue is to agree on selecting a single value from a finite set :math:`C`, which we call the set of **consensus values**.
-Once the agreement is achieved, the problem is solved and so the processes can terminate.
+Once the agreement is achieved, the problem is solved, and so the processes can terminate.

-The space of possible distributed algorithms fulfilling the mission as described above is probably huge.
+The space of possible distributed algorithms fulfilling the mission as described above is probably immense.
 Therefore we want to limit our attention only to a restricted family of such solutions.
 In doing so, we introduce several assumptions:

 -  we set a very specific format of messages that validators exchange
 -  we enforce some constraints on the behavior of validators
 -  we expect certain guarantees from the message-oriented communication layer that validators use

-This restricted model we call **Abstract Casper Consensus (ACC)**.
+We call this restricted model **Abstract Casper Consensus (ACC)**.

 We primarily see ACC as a definition of a problem to be solved.
 Solutions of this problem are going to be pairs :math:`<EST, FD>`, where :math:`EST` is some estimator and :math:`FD` is some finality detector.
-The rest of this document is mostly devoted to explaining in details what **estimator** and **finality detector** really mean.
+The remainder of this document is mostly devoted to explaining in detail what **estimator** and **finality detector** really mean.

-In CasperLabs we work with diversity of **ACC** solutions.
+In CasperLabs we work with a diversity of **ACC** solutions.
 For us, an **ACC** solution is what lives in the heart of a blockchain design.
-Different solutions of **ACC** problem lead to different blockchains.
+Different solutions of an **ACC** problem lead to different blockchains.

 **Note 1:** Be warned that ACC is NOT a blockchain.
 Abstract-consensus and blockchain consensus are two separate problems.
-In abstract consensus model nodes talk to agree on a value and then they stop talking.
-In a blockchain model nodes never stop talking, because they want to keep extending the chain of blocks forever.
-So at some point they need to agree on adding yet another block to the chain - this is where the ACC problem shows up and this is why we first study this sub-problem in isolation.
+In the abstract consensus model nodes talk to agree on a value and then they stop talking.
+In a blockchain model nodes never stop talking because they want to keep extending the chain of blocks forever.
+So, at some point they need to agree on adding yet another block to the chain - this is where the ACC problem shows up and this is why we first study this sub-problem in isolation.
 After having the sub-problem studied enough, we apply the sub-problem in the wider context, i.e. building a blockchain.

-**Note 2**: As target audience of this document is software developers, here and there we add some pseudo-code snippets to illustrate the concepts with a language closer to developer’s perspective.
-This pseudo-code generally alludes to Scala syntax, but was modified so that non-scala developers will be able to guess the meaning.
+**Note 2**: As the target audience of this document is software developers; here and there we add some pseudo-code snippets to illustrate the concepts with a language closer to a developer’s perspective.
+This pseudo-code generally alludes to Scala syntax, but was modified so that non-scala developers will be able to grasp the meaning.

 The model
 ---------